rerdavies/pipedal/README.md

 In theory, USB audio devices should be able to run even with significant filesystem or display device activity on a realtime kernel; but that does not seem to be the case currently.
 There is some reason to beleive that there are outstanding issues with the Broadcom 2711 PCI Express bus drivers on realtime kernels, but as of September 2021, this is still a research issue.
 If you are brave, there are suggestions that these issues arise when the PCI-express bus goes into power-saving mode, which can be prevented by building a realtime kernel with all power-saving options disabled.
 But this is currently unconfirmed speculation.

+## Hardware Requirements

+* A Raspberry PI 4B, with at least 2GB of RAM to run, and at least 4GB of RAM to build.
+* An external USB Audio Adapater with at least one audio input, and one audio output.

+PiPedal has been tested on the following Operating Systems:

+* Raspbian 32-bit
+* Ubuntu Gnome 3 21.04 32-bit or 64-bit.

+But it should work on most debian-derived Linux variants.

+PiPedal will definitely proved better latency when installed on a Linux OS with a full realtime kernel.
+But standard PREEMPT variants of the Linux Kernel work very well for all practical purposes.

+When running on Ubuntu, you should install the Ubunto Studio addons and enable the low-latency settings and performance tweaks options.

+    sudo apt install ubuntustudio-installer

+(You probably want to install the Audio Plugins options as well).

+To get PiPedal to work properly on Ubuntu while not logged on, you must install PulseAudio

+    sudo apt remove pulseaudio

+If you choose not to do that, it is possible to use PiPedal with pulseaudio installed, but you will have to start and stop the jack audio service installed by PiPedal manually

+    sudo pipedalconfig --restart

+(which will kill the Pulse Audio daemon as part of the restart process).

 ## Configuring PiPedal After Installation